Your new website is done. It’s ready for visitors to come pouring in. Google knows about your website, it has started indexing some pages, now what?

 Hopefully, this gave you some great ideas for getting those first links for your website.
 The most powerful links might not always be the best place for you to start.
 They will give you the most powerful boost, though.

-Sometimes it’s easier to start at the bottom with a good solid foundation of links then work your way up.
-The links at the bottom are the easiest and almost a necessity for having a basic foundation of links for your local small business website.
-Without them, you’re bound to be behind your competition in local links which also means the more powerful links won’t be quite as powerful unless you have the less important yet still foundational links.
+Sometimes, it’s easier to start at the bottom with a good solid foundation of links and then work your way up.
+The links at the bottom are the easiest and almost necessary for a basic link foundation for your local small business website.
+Without them, you’re bound to be behind your competition in local links, which means the more powerful links won’t be as powerful unless you have the less important yet still foundational links.

 Here’s how I’d approach my first links built:

-• Directory listings as many places as I could get them (Loclmark will help you a great deal with this).
+- Directory listings as many places as I could get them.

-All these links will be helpful but some more than others.
+All these links will be helpful, but some are more than others.
 You have to weigh the options for you and what time allows for.
-What works for you what comes down to ease of getting the link and effectiveness of the link.
+What works for you comes down to the ease of getting the link and the effectiveness of the link.
 Some are necessary, but others might be more powerful.

-Good luck link building now go out there and rank high in local searches because local searches aren’t the same as general searches!
+Good luck with link building.
+Now go out there and rank high in local searches because local searches aren’t the same as general searches!